yogesh8221/crypto-summaries/README.md

 Check out [krausefx.github.io/crypto-summaries](https://krausefx.github.io/crypto-summaries/) for a list of the available summaries.

+## State of the project

+This is a super early version of what this might look like, of course there is not a ton of content here yet.
+Feel free to check out the existing, supported coins on [krausefx.github.io/crypto-summaries](https://krausefx.github.io/crypto-summaries/) and [contribute more on GitHub directly](#how-can-i-contribute).

 ## How to use the API

 ### Access the summary of Bitcoin: